L-Methylfolate Side Effects

 • reducing the of risk of neural tube defects in the pregnant women

-Not to mention that cancer, cardiovascular diseases (CVD), neural tube defects, depression, anxiety and cognitive impairment are the possible consequences of folate deficiency.
-Folic acid, folinic acid and 5-MTHF are three different forms of folate that can be found in folate supplements you find on the shelf today.
+Folic acid, folinic acid and 5-MTHF are three different forms of folate used in supplements you find on the shelf today.

 What are the differences between folate and folic acid?